Boundary Discontinuity Designs: Theory and Practice: Pooling-Based Methods

 \subsection{Methodological Results}

-While there has been a proliferation of different empirical strategies relaying on the pooling of observations closest to the treatment assignment boundary, little is known about their properties and relative merits for the analysis of BD designs. \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling} recently investigated the main empirical approaches employing pooling-based methods, offering formal identification, estimation, and inference results.
-Their methodological results rely on techniques from geometric measure theory \citep{federer2014geometric}, which are used to characterize how the different treatment effect estimates emerging from specifications \eqref{eq: reg-Pooling-DIM} through \eqref{eq: reg-Pooling-D-SFE-INTER} behave in large samples, that is, when $h\to0$ as $n\to0$.
-These asymptotic approximations form the basis for the continuity-based approach in standard univariate RD designs \citep{Hahn-Todd-vanderKlaauw_2001_ECMA}, and are nowadays the most common way of characterizing the properties of causal treatment effect estimators in all RD settings.
+While there has been a proliferation of different empirical strategies relying on the pooling of observations closest to the treatment assignment boundary, little is known about their properties and relative merits for the analysis of BD designs. \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling} recently investigated pooling-based methods, offering formal identification, estimation, and inference results.
+Their methodological results rely on techniques from geometric measure theory \citep{federer2014geometric}, which are used to characterize how the different treatment effect estimates emerging from specifications \eqref{eq: reg-Pooling-DIM} through \eqref{eq: reg-Pooling-D-SFE-INTER} behave in large samples, that is, when $h\to0$ as $n\to \infty$.
+These asymptotic approximations form the basis of the continuity-based approach in standard univariate RD designs \citep{Hahn-Todd-vanderKlaauw_2001_ECMA}, and are nowadays the most common way of characterizing the properties of causal treatment effect estimators in all RD settings.
 This section summarizes some of the findings in \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling}.

-The main challenge when studying pooling-based methods for BD designs is that the localization is done using a sequence of shrinking tubular neighborhoods covering the one-dimensional submanifold $\B$, as illustrated in Figure \ref{fig:Pooling}.
+The main challenge of pooling-based BD methods is that the localization is done using a sequence of shrinking tubular neighborhoods covering the one-dimensional submanifold $\B$, as illustrated in Figure \ref{fig:Pooling}.
 An important implication is that the geometry of the treatment assignment boundary and the specific distance function used can substantially affect statistical properties.
-In this section, we omit most technicalities, and focus instead on the main ideas and conclusions to aid empirical researchers interpret and implement pooling-based methods.
+Our upcoming discussion omits most technicalities and focuses instead on conceptual ideas to aid empirical researchers interpret and implement pooling-based methods.